piiadov/measurement_error_filtering/README.md

 ## Citation

-If you use this work in your research, please cite:
+If you use this work in your research, do not hesitate to cite:

 ```
 Piiadov, V. (2025).
 Filtering Input Data Errors in Model Error Calculations: